-Agalaathey Song: Nerkonda Paarvai's Next Single To Release At 6 PM!
+Agalaathey Song: Nerkonda Paarvai's Next Single To Release At 6 PM Tomorrow!

 Ajith fans have much to be happy about as the big star's upcoming film Nerkonda Paarvai will be releasing in the theatres on August 8, 2019.
 It is a mammoth movie with equally big expectations bestowed on it.

 Meanwhile, the makers of Nerkonda Paarvai are all set to offer a special gift by unveiling the 'Agalaathey' song, which will be the second single to be released by the team.
-Reportedly, the song will be released at 6 PM through Zee Music South YouTube Channel.
+Reportedly, the song will be released at 6 PM on July 25, 2019 through Zee Music South YouTube Channel.

 Agalaathey is a melodious number and it has been set to tune by Yuvan Shankar Raja.
 Reportedly, the song revolves around the characters played by Ajith and Vidya Balan in the movie.
 Agalaathey has husband-wife relationship as the core backdrop.